 The yield curve inverted twice over the period shown in Exhibit 3B.3: (i) between August and September 2000, and (ii) between June 2006 and August 2008.
-However, until COVID-19 was declared a pandemic in March 2020, Australia had not experienced a technical recession since 1991.
-Both of these yield curve inversions did, however, precede a decrease in economic activity.
-Professor Scott Sumner called these "mini" recessions because they only caused a moderate increase in the unemployment rate.
-19
+However, until COVID-19 was declared a pandemic in March 2020, Australia had not experienced a technical recession since 1991.21 Both of these yield curve inversions did, however, precede a decrease in economic activity.
+Professor Scott Sumner called these "mini" recessions because they only caused a moderate increase in the unemployment rate.22 More recently, the difference between the two maturities' yields approached zero as of the end of June 2023, which could indicate wider market concerns of a possible recession.